 There are as many variations of traditional Ukrainian borscht recipe as there are regions and families.
 Everyone makes it differently, even within the same household.

-Borscht ingredients are very simple and greatly vary on one’s fridge contents and region of Ukraine.
+Borscht ingredients are very simple and vary on one’s fridge contents and region of Ukraine.
 Here are the main ingredients you could always find in my grandma’s recipe:

-- Salt and pepper
+- Bay leaves, salt and pepper

 How to Make Borscht